Latest Healthcare Jobs in Germany for Medical Professionals 2026

 Overview of the German Healthcare System

-Structure of the German Healthcare System
+How is the Structure of the German Healthcare System?

 1. Statutory Health Insurance (SHI): About 90% of the population is covered under SHI, which is mandatory for individuals earning below a certain income threshold.
 The SHI providers offer a wide range of medical services, including preventive care, hospital treatment, and dental care.